Insight

 LCA Impact Categories: Understanding the Dimensions of Sustainability Assessment

-If you are looking to discover everything you need to know about LCA impact categories, you are in the right place.
+If you want to discover everything you need to know about LCA impact categories, the following insights were put together by Vaayu's specialist LCA team.

-Life Cycle Assessment (LCA) is a robust analytical tool for evaluating the potential environmental impacts of a product or system throughout its entire life cycle, from raw material extraction to disposal or recycling.
+Life Cycle Assessment (LCA) in all its forms, including prospective, is a robust analytical tool for evaluating the potential environmental impacts of a product or system throughout its entire life cycle, from raw material extraction to disposal or recycling.

 By breaking down these overall impacts into the different LCA impact categories, Life Cycle Assessment provides a comprehensive view of a product's sustainability.